Tirth-Nagar/Chess-Bot/README.md

  git clone https://github.com/your_username/chess-piece-classifier.git
  cd chess-piece-classifier

 2. Install the required dependencies (ensure you have Python 3.x and pip installed):

  pip install -r requirements.txt

+3. Download the dataset and pre-process the data using the instructions located in the data_processing.py file
-3. Run the main.py file
+4. Run the main.py file for the best move possible!